allansur/allans-repo/README.md

-# proud-trex
+# Allan's-Repo
 This is Allan Sur's repo.
-In this repo I will add all of my projects listed on my resume and also any further projects that I complete!
+In this repo I will add all of my projects listed on my resume and also any further projects that I complete.

-Prog2 Folder: Triple Sort Project//Completed March 2020

-StackedQueueLL: Linked List implemented as a Queue// Completed Feb 2020

-Assembly Langauge Projects: All Assemybly Language projects for the x86 MASM language
+The only class currently in progress is CS570 - Operating Systems.
+All other folders will include all completed projects for their respective classes.

+If you have any more questions or comments, please feel free to reach me at: allanjsur@gmail.com or on linked in at https://www.linkedin.com/in/allan-sur/.
+For my full web portfolio please check: https://www.allansur.com/

+Best,
+Allan Sur